Early Life

 Philanthropy

-Laufer is known for his philanthropic endeavors, particularly in education.
-He and his wife, Marsha Zlatin Laufer, have supported numerous causes.
-Notably, they enabled the foundation of the Louis and Beatrice Laufer Center for Physical and Quantitative Biology at Stony Brook University.
-The Laufers also joined Jim and Marilyn Simons to endow the Mathematical Sciences Research Institute at the University of California, Berkeley, with a $70 million gift.
-Additionally, the Laufers have contributed to political campaigns, including Hillary Clinton's 2016 presidential campaign and Joe Biden's 2020 presidential campaign.
+Laufer is known for his significant philanthropic endeavors.
+He and his wife, Marsha Zlatin Laufer, have supported various causes, including education and political campaigns.
+They enabled the foundation of the Louis and Beatrice Laufer Center for Physical and Quantitative Biology at Stony Brook University.
+Additionally, they joined Jim and Marilyn Simons to endow the Mathematical Sciences Research Institute at the University of California, Berkeley, which has been renamed the Simons Laufer Mathematical Sciences Institute.
+Laufer has also contributed to political action committees and campaigns.